"Youths are passed through schools that don't teach

 WHAT WE BELIEVE

-We believe in the supremacy of GOD, and that every human person possesses a dignity and intrinsic worth that comes from GOD, not from any human quality or accomplishment, race or gender, class or economic status.
-We believe that the spirit of GOD should be expressed in our politics, business and in every area of society.
-We believe that materialist ideologies, such as Liberal Capitalism and Marxism, reduce people to mere economic units - producer and consumer, thus doing injustice to the dignity of the human person and their purpose on earth.
+We believe in the supremacy of God Almighty, and that every human person possesses an intrinsic dignity and freedom that does not come from any human quality or accomplishment, race or gender, class or economic status, but is rather God-given.
+We believe that the spirit of God should be expressed in our politics, business and in every area of our lives.
+We believe that materialist ideologies, such as Liberal Capitalism and Marxism, reduce people to mere economic units – producer and consumer.
+Their failure to recognize the spiritual dimension of human existence does injustice to the dignity of the human person and their purpose on earth.

 We believe that the natural resources of Guyana belong to all the people, and these resources, and in particular non-renewable resources, should be controlled and administered in such a way that they benefit all, including future generations.
 The wealth of a country must not be concentrated in the hands of a few, a wealthy minority (the 1%), who are then able to control the conditions under which the majority (the 99%) live.

-We believe that a country's economy must serve the people, not the other way around.
+We believe that a country’s economy must serve the people, not the other way around.
 An economy should be governed by justice and not simply by the laws of the marketplace.
-We believe in the democratization of the economy to ensure that every Guyanese, regardless of ethnicity or creed, have decent housing, adequate nutrition, free and quality public healthcare, free education, and a livable income, which are the essential rights of all human beings.
+We believe that economy must be democratized to ensure that every Guyanese, regardless of race or creed, has decent housing, adequate nutrition, free, quality healthcare, free education, and a livable income.
+These are essential rights of all human beings.
 These rights must not be undermined by market forces and the profit motive.
 Any society where extreme poverty co-exists alongside the concentration of wealth in the hands of a few is not a democratic society.
-Economic democracy is the basis of a true democracy.
+Economic justice is the basis of a true democracy.

 “Political Independence is not an end in itself but an instrument.
 If after its achievement no attempt is made to restructure the economy and society; if there continue to be the old white-faced cocktail parties; if foreigners continue to control the wheels of the economy and display haughty condescension towards the natives; if tokenism at the economic, employment and social levels is institutionalized then we shall all be consumed…Political democracy must be translated into social and economic democracy…Otherwise we will have marched, struggled, fought and died in vain.
 Otherwise Independence and Republic status are meaningless”